 The main objectives of the Forum are to reinforce a Pan-Canadian and multi-sector network of researchers, practitioners and organizations using the arts as tools for social change and to enhance an action plan reinforcing national, regional and local initiatives using the arts to improve the quality of life in underserved communities.

 Please note that the next Power of the Arts National Forum will take place February 16 to 18, 2018, at the Montreal Museum of Fine Arts.
-More details are forthcoming.
+See details here.

 Between 2013 and 2015, hundreds of Canadians from all provinces and territories have assembled at Carleton University for a series of insightful plenary sessions, cultural presentations and panel discussions and workshops that opened up new perspectives.
 Keynote speakers have included: The Honourable Michael Coteau, Ontario Minister of Tourism, Culture and Sport, College of Family Physicians of Canada, Chair of Research and Education Dr. Ralph Masi, and Truth and Reconciliation Commission Commissioner Mary Wilson.
 All spoke passionately, and with evidence at hand, about the real and necessary power of the arts in their respective fields.

 Participants explored research and cutting-edge projects that cultivated the ‘power of the arts’ to better the lives of underserved Canadians, particularly youth, and revitalizing troubled communities through the power of the arts.
 Spread over eight workshops, attendees produced a variety of strategies to enhance the capabilities of grassroots youth organizations, arts communities and academia as they work with sectors as varied as health, business, justice, urban planning, and education on a series of challenges such as crime prevention, mental health, unemployment and social exclusion.
 Discover what people have had to say about the National Forums.
 Download the National Power of the Arts Action Plan.